radical-cybertools/radical.entk/README.md

 # radical.ensemblemd

-This is the Radical Ensemble Molecular Dynamics (MD) Toolkit.
+radical.ensemblemd is a Python API for developing and running large-scale Molecular Dynamics (MD) workflows.

 ### Build Status